- Where the Curtain Panels are at an angle to the Curtain Wall, there is a slightly different workflow.

 In this case, it is necessary to get the exposed surface area of the panel elements relative to the elevation.
 The Glazing App will not identify such surfaces without some input from the user.

 It is necessary to add an extrusion to the panel family to represent the surface areas on a plane parallel to the Curtain Wall.
 ‘Edit Family’ may be used in Revit for this purpose.

 - The lowest Panels may also have a Floor Surface which will need to be represented on the same plane.
 Creating surfaces parallel to the Curtain Wall plane will then be read and properties may be assigned and modified.

-- For the new extrusions that represent the original panel surfaces, existing materials may be duplicated and a new name given to them ‘fpro…..’.
+- For the new extrusions that represent the original panel surfaces, existing materials should be duplicated and a new name used with the prefix ‘fpro…..’.
 This material will then be used by the Tool.

 Once the panel is selected on the Model, the materials there will load in the Glazing Tool.
 Any materials which are picked up but are not relevant may be excluded eg. Edge of Sills which do not have a large enough surface to affect the results.
 Excluded materials are ignored (even if they have a value displayed).